 Destroys your emotional support

 Even though everyone should learn to be self-sufficient, no one can be entirely self-sufficient.
 We’re social creatures and thus need people to be completely whole.
-The same applies to our emotional health, which draws energy and support from our friends and family.
+The same applies to our emotional health, which draws energy and support from friends and family.

 Thus, therefore it’s no surprise that manipulative and abusive partners seek to isolate you and sever the bond you share with your friends and family.
 As a result, all you have is your toxic partner without a buffer of friends and family to give you meaningful advice, comfort you, support you emotionally and bring some happiness to your life.